 This report was written by Robert Keith, formerly a Specialist in American National Government at CRS.
-The analyst listed on the cover of this report, and under the "author contact information," is available to answer questions concerning the Senate's "Byrd Rule" and the content of this report.
+The analyst listed on the cover of this report, and under the "author contact information," has updated the report since 2011 and assumes full responsibility for its contents.